Jr0dR87/FallingClyde/README.md

 ===============

 Installation and Running
-(You need a web server to excute code)
+(You need a web server to excute code.
+I use PHP to run a simple web server)

 ===============

 Clone Repo using Git

 In CWD

 git clone https://github.com/JarrodRizor/FallingClyde.git

 cd FallingClyde

-php -S localhost:8888
+php -S localhost:8888 (this will create a web server to run PHP scripts and run the game)

 open browser and naviagte to http://localhost:8888

 Enjoy!